obsiwitch/obsiwitch/public/posts/02_gitlabci.md

 2. Execute the script with the path/URL to the repository you want to test.
 The repository's content will be copied without its history into the `repository/` directory and committed.
-3. Push to a new GitLab repository.
+3. Push to GitLab.
+4. Go back to step 2 if you want to test another setup.

 ~~~yml
 # .gitlab-ci.yml